Rugrats (franchise): Rugrats Go Wild (2003)

 This film is a crossover between the Rugrats and The Wild Thornberrys.
 In this film, Stu and Didi Pickles decide to take a vacation with their children, Tommy and Dil, with their friends coming along.
 However, the ship Stu has chartered is not especially seaworthy, and their party ends up stranded on an uncharted island in the Pacific.
 The kids decide to search for television personality Sir Nigel Thornberry, who is also on the island with his family.
 Meanwhile, Nigel's daughter, Eliza, who can talk to animals, meets Spike, the Pickles' dog.
 In addition to The Wild Thornberrys cast members reprising their roles, this film guest stars Bruce Willis as the voice of Spike, Chrissie Hynde as Siri the clouded leopard, and Ethan Phillips as Toa.
 This is also the first and only time Nancy Cartwright voiced Chuckie Finster in a film since his original voice actress retired in 2001.
 During its theatrical release, the film was presented with scratch-and-sniff cards (which were handed out at the box-office) to enhance the film experience.
 The scratch-and-sniff cards were also included on the home video version of the film.

 Live-action

 Untitled Rugrats live-action film

-In October 2024, it was announced that a live action Rugrats movie was in the works.
+In October 2024, Deadline and Variety reported that a live-action/CGI Rugrats movie was in development at Paramount.
+Jason Moore was reported to be directing, with a script by Mikey Day and Streeter Seidell.
+Karen Rosenfelt was reported to be producing along with Rugrats creators Arlene Klasky and Gábor Csupó.